ZhoulabCPH/OCDPI/README.md

   1) Configuration Environment.
   2) Create a folder for your data in <code>datasets</code> and download or move the WSIs there.
   3) Use <code>data_preprocessing/multi_thread_WSI_segmentation.py</code> to segment WSIs into patches.
+  4) Use <code>get_patches_feature/conceptualize_WSI_to_graph.py</code> to obtain representation vector of patches.
-  4) Use <code>construct_OCDPI/utils/conceptualize_WSI_to_graph.py</code> to obtain graph representation for WSIs.
+  5) Use <code>construct_OCDPI/utils/conceptualize_WSI_to_graph.py</code> to obtain graph representation for WSIs.
-  5) Run <code>construct_OCDPI/train.py</code> to train the GDL model.
+  6) Run <code>construct_OCDPI/train.py</code> to train the GDL model.
 When training is complete you can use this GDL model to calculate OCDPI (Ovarian Cancer Digital Pathology Index) from each WSI.
-  6) Using <code>construct_OCDPI/evaluation.py</code> you can obtain the evaluation results of the survival prediction performance of the GDL model.
+  7) Using <code>construct_OCDPI/evaluation.py</code> you can obtain the evaluation results of the survival prediction performance of the GDL model.